4 min read

 How Can Intellectual Curiosity Advance Your Career?

-• Intellectual curiosity amplifies the ability to think creatively and rationally to solve problems and develop creative solutions
+• Intellectual curiosity amplifies the ability to think creatively and rationally to solve problems and develop creative solutions.

-• When managers possess intellectual curiosity, it helps them gain respect from their team by building a more trusting and collaborative work environment
+• When managers possess intellectual curiosity, it helps them gain respect from their team by building a more trusting and collaborative work environment.

-• 72% of managers globally agree that intellectual curiosity is a precious trait in employees
+• 72% of managers globally agree that intellectual curiosity is a precious trait in employees.

-• 47% of US managers believe curiosity is much more critical for employees than it was five years ago
+• 47% of US managers believe curiosity is much more critical for employees than it was five years ago.

-• 57% of US managers strongly agree that curiosity in employees drives results, and 54% strongly agree that employees who demonstrate intellectual curiosity tend to be higher performers
+• 57% of US managers strongly agree that curiosity in employees drives results, and 54% strongly agree that employees who demonstrate intellectual curiosity tend to be higher performers.

 • LinkedIn data shows ‘curiosity’ is on the rise in their social platform:

-• 71% increase in posts and shares that mention curiosity
+• 71% increase in posts and shares that mention curiosity.

-• 87% increase in mention of skills related to curiosity
+• 87% increase in mention of skills related to curiosity.

-• 90% increase in job postings with the word curiosity in them
+• 90% increase in job postings with the word curiosity in them.

 Organizations and hiring managers alike are looking for individuals who demonstrate intellectual curiosity, which leads to the question, “How do I become more curious?”

-How To Be More Curious at Work
+How To Develop and Demonstrate Curiosity at Work

 Ian Leslie, human behaviorist and author of Curious, once said, “Although we are all born curious, not all of us bring this into adulthood, and we can lose out as a result.”
 For example, he says, “We ask 40,000 questions a year between ages two and five, which works out to around 110 questions a day; adults, in comparison, ask a mere 20 questions a day.”